- Aviation Hall of Fame and Museum of New JerseyTeterboro, NJ

 - New Jersey State Museum FoundationTrenton, NJ

 Free admission; $5 off new memberships; 10% off gift shop purchases. $1 off Planetarium tickets (up to four per visit).
-From fossils to fine art, Native American tools to fine silver, quilts to comets, prehistoric to the future — a galaxy of experiences for the entire family.
+The State Museum features collections, exhibitions and programs in science, history and art, plus a state-of-the-art planetarium.
+Discover inspiration, on display!

 - New Jersey Vietnam Veterans’ Memorial and Vietnam Era Museum & Educational CenterHolmdel, NJ